 The likelihood of developing behavioral and psychiatric disorders later in life is increased by trauma.
 The detrimental effects of traumatic events show up in the children of those impacted, despite these individuals having never experienced it themselves.
 This inherited “molecular memory” can be detected in the child’s epigenome.

-Many studies have confirmed that people with a certain gene combination are more affected by stress and trauma in life which leads to a genetic susceptibility, for example, for depression, behavioral problems, or violence.
-These people have brains which react more strongly to feelings of danger making them more vulnerable when things go wrong.
+Many studies have confirmed that people with a certain gene combination are more affected by stress and trauma in life which leads to genetic susceptibility, for example, depression, behavioral problems, or violence.
+These people have brains that react more strongly to feelings of danger making them more vulnerable when things go wrong.
 However, some individuals, with a different gene combination, seem to sail through life’s adversities with very few negative consequences.
 (For more information see: Nature or Nurture?)

 One gene, a serotonin transporter gene, has been widely studied regarding epigenetic inheritance and mental health and has been linked to depression, anxiety, OCD, PTSD, autism addiction, and other mental disorders.
 In her book Rainy Brain, Sunny Brain: How to Retrain Your Brain to Overcome Pessimism and Achieve a More Positive Outlook, Elaine Fox explains: